xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

 ## Homework

  * Mar.
+7, 2023
+   * Complete Activity 2.3.2 and 2.3.3.
+Let me know if you would like to present.
+   * Complete Week 7 Assignment in WileyPLUS and start working on Week 8 Assignment.
+   * Goals for Thursday, 7, 8, 9, 10, 11, 12.

+ * Mar.
 2, 2023
    * Work on Week 7 Assignment in WileyPLUS although you won't be able to fully complete it yet.
    * Watch [this](https://youtu.be/QGkOEjQkQoY) video to learn how to differentiate sine and cosine functions.